Xaempel/CoolYoutubeDownloader/README.md

 You are responsible for ensuring that you have the rights to download or access any content using this application.
 The author assumes no liability for any misuse or illegal use of this software.

-## Licenese
+## License

 This project is licensed under the GNU General Public License version 2.
-You can find the full text of the license in the LICENSE file.
+You can find the full text of the license in the [LICENSE file.](LICENSE)

 ## System Requirements